pwatx/Python3_webapp/readme.txt

-Git is a version control system.
-Git is free software.
+This is a readme file for webapp of python3, From book of Liao Xuefeng.